Skip to Main Content

 Matte painting and digital environments built in France

-Here is how this works in practice.
-Matte painting in France draws on the visual traditions of the Beaux-Arts schools and the digital craft developed inside houses like Mikros Image, Mac Guff, and BUF Compagnie.
-Whether the production needs a Belle Époque Paris rooftop extended out to the horizon, a recreation of the Côte d'Azur in the 1920s, or a wholly invented landscape backing a Bordeaux interior, our environment artists combine photographic plates, Houdini-built geometry, and classic painted detail in Mari and Photoshop to deliver shots that hold up at 4K cinema resolution.
-2.5D projection setups on simplified geometry give the camera natural parallax.
-While full 3D environments support more aggressive moves when the storyboard demands it.
+Matte painting in France draws on the visual roots of the Beaux-Arts schools.
+It also draws on the digital craft built inside houses like Mikros Image, Mac Guff, and BUF Compagnie.
+A shoot may need a Belle Époque Paris rooftop pushed out to the horizon, a recreation of the Côte d'Azur in the 1920s, or a wholly invented landscape behind a Bordeaux interior.
+For each one, our artists blend photo plates, Houdini-built geometry, and classic painted detail in Mari and Photoshop.
+The shots then hold up at 4K cinema resolution.
+2.5D projection setups on simple geometry give the camera natural parallax, while full 3D environments support bolder moves when the storyboard calls for them.

-Here is the short of it.
-Lighting reference is gathered on set with HDRI captures and chrome-ball passes so the painted environment shares the same key direction, color, and atmospheric falloff as the live-action plate.
-ACES color pipelines carry the work through to the grading suite, where the final composite reads as a single photograph rather than a stack of layers.
-Period recreations, futuristic skylines, and impossible vistas leave the studio as EXR sequences with separate matte, depth, and atmosphere passes, ready for the compositor in Paris or your site abroad to finish the shot without rebuilding the lighting from scratch.
+Lighting reference is gathered on set with HDRI captures and chrome-ball passes.
+The painted environment then shares the same key direction, color, and atmosphere as the live-action plate.
+ACES color pipelines carry the work through to the grading suite.
+There, the final composite reads as a single photo rather than a stack of layers.
+Period recreations, future skylines, and impossible vistas leave the studio as EXR sequences.
+Each one carries separate matte, depth, and atmosphere passes.
+The compositor in Paris or your site abroad can then finish the shot without rebuilding the lighting from scratch.

 FAQ